Step 8 - Schedule Your Restore Plan

 Before enabling this feature, please be informed that the sync process can be very time consuming and can take up to several hours.

-See the following article to learn more about using this feature: Repository Sync.
+See the following article to learn more about using this feature: Synchronizing Your Repository.

 Stop the plan if it runs for…